djkato/saleor-apps-rs/README.md

 ## Developing

 To have the app rebuild during development, install bacon `cargo install bacon`, then run `bacon run -- <app-name>` to have bacon watch your code and rerun it on save!
+If developing with leptos, use `cargo-leptos` CLI, like `cargo leptos watch`.

 ## License